Carpool Karaoke: The Series

-Carpool Karaoke: The Series is an American streaming television series that premiered on Apple Music on August 9, 2017.
-Based on the recurring segment, Carpool Karaoke, from The Late Late Show with James Corden, the series pairs various celebrities with each other as they drive around together and sing-along to popular music.
-On February 15, 2018, it was announced that the series had been renewed for a second season which premiered on October 12, 2018, on Apple TV.
-On August 17, 2021, it was announced that the series had been renewed for a fifth season and would be moving to Apple TV+.
-The fifth season premiered on May 27, 2022.
+Carpool Karaoke: The Series is an American television series that debuted on Apple Music on August 9, 2017.
+Based on the recurring segment, Carpool Karaoke, from The Late Late Show with James Corden, the series pairs various celebrities with each other as they drive around together and sing along to popular music.
+On February 15, 2018, it was announced that the series had been renewed for a second season that debuted on October 12, 2018, on Apple TV.
+On August 17, 2021, it was announced that the series had been renewed for a fifth and final season and would be moving to Apple TV+.
+The fifth and final season debuted on May 27, 2022.

 Premise

-In each episode of Carpool Karaoke: The Series, "celebrities will ride along and sing along...as they visit places meaningful to the celebrity, sing tunes from their personal playlists and surprise fans who don’t expect to see big stars belting out tunes one lane over."
+In each episode of Carpool Karaoke: The Series, "celebrities will ride along and sing along...as they visit places meaningful to the celebrity, sing tunes from their personal playlists and surprise fans who don't expect to see big stars belting out tunes one lane over."